konflux-ci/release-service-catalog/pipelines/push-to-external-registry/README.md

 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/redhat-appstudio/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | No | - |

+## Changes in 4.0.1
+- Added `when` clause to `push-snapshot` task in the pipeline to ensure it only executes when the `apply-mapping` task indicates that mapping was successful.

 ## Changes in 4.0.0
 - releaseServiceConfig added as a pipeline parameter that is passed to the collect-data task